tekknolagi/tekknolagi.github.com/_posts/2025-12-24-toy-load-store.md

 var5 = escape(var3)"""
 ```

+This test fails because we are incorrectly keeping around `var1` in our
+abstract heap.
+We need to get rid of it and not replace `var3` with `var1`.

 ## Invalidating cached loads

 So it turns out we have to also model stores in order to cache loads correctly.